 OKay, we’re ready To Make A Seating Chart, Now What?

 Anyone who knows me will tell you that I’m a systems and tech nerd.
 And there are lots of great tools out there, but I still think the best way to nail down seating is with a pen and paper.
-Index cards and sticky notes are probably in your house somewhere, and that makes you fully prepared to take this on.
+Index cards and sticky tabs are probably in your house somewhere, and that makes you fully prepared to take this on.
 Use the index cards to represent tables (write yourself a note for how many guests you can allocate to each one), then cut up sticky notes and label each one with a guest’s name.
 This allows you to move people around easily until it all feels right, like the perfect people puzzle.

 Once you have everyone sorted, I do recommend that you add this information to a spreadsheet (hello, master guest list sheet!) at the very least.
 If you’re doing assigned seating (not just tables) especially, your caterer is going to need this information.
 It’s also helpful to label seat numbers on your floor plan if you want seat number one at each table to be facing a certain direction, to be absolutely sure that whoever does lay the place cards gets it right.